 This Potts Point restaurant is a sleek indoor/outdoor affair with the ubiquitous coffee bar for slamming espresso and street seating prime for people-watching, with plenty of Italian wines and aperitivo sips.

-The fresh spaghettini with roast scampi, cherry tomato, Napoli and bisque is a signature that fits in perfectly to a multi-course feast of silky carpaccio topped with anchovy aioli, and a 1kg bistecca alla fiorentina.
-Book online.
+The fresh spaghettini with roast scampi, cherry tomato, Napoli and bisque is a signature that fits in perfectly with a multi-course feast of silky carpaccio topped with anchovy aioli, and a 1kg bistecca alla fiorentina.

 Macleay St Bistro